arunsha1983/Nornir3_8021x-_Switch_Configurator/README.md

 `docker run -p 2002:22 dot1x-switch-configurator`

-**Step 3 - SSH to your Docker Machine using your favourite tool**
+**Step 3 - SSH to your Docker Machine using your favorite tool**

-SSH in to your Docker running machine using port 2022 to login in to the dot1x-switch-configurator use below credentials.
+SSH into your Docker running machine using port 2022 to login into the dot1x-switch-configurator use below credentials.

 Username : `test`
 Password : `test`